Sylphyo user guide

 - Replay same note

-When performing two consecutive fingerings that lead to the same note, whether to play the same note twice.
+Whether to play the same note twice when performing two consecutive fingerings that lead to the same note.

 - Reaction time